Serena Williams claims she and children were denied access to Paris restaurant

 The Independent has contacted The Peninsula and a representative for Williams for comment.

-In the comment section, fans were immediately supportive of the tennis champion, with one user referencing Williams’ nearly $100 million networth: “You can buy the whole damn place.”
+In the comment section, fans were immediately supportive of the tennis champion, with one user referencing Williams’ nearly $100m net worth: “You can buy the whole damn place.”

 Another added: “Who doesn’t make room for a queen?”